komodorio/komoplane/Contributing.md

 ## Finding What to Contribute

 [Roadmap](Roadmap.md) document contains some notes and ideas on what can be done to improve the project.
+Those may be not very clear, that's how OSS ideas start.
+Raise the question in Slack about particular item that attracked your attention to get more explanation.

 ## Setting Up For Local Development